New Zealand: Risk Assessment

 - Proximity to Asia and Australia

-- Tourist appeal and large agricultural sector
+- Large and competitive agricultural sector

 - Dynamic demographics thanks to immigration